NativeScript/nativescript-sdk-examples-ng/app/ng-hardware-access-category/location/overview.md

-`nativescript-geolocation` plugin provides API for getting and monitoring location for NativeScript app.
+`@nativescript/geolocation` plugin provides API for getting and monitoring location for NativeScript app.